Vincent Favrat

 Strategic Applications: Swiss Excellence Sectors

 Favrat identified three sectors where Switzerland's expertise demands high-performance inference capabilities.
-Pharmaceutical research could achieve « up to 80 times faster drug discovery. » Financial services, particularly Geneva's high-frequency trading sector, could boost performance « with a factor 15 times. » Scientific research supporting climate modeling, genomics, and computational research at institutions like EPFL and ETH Zurich represents the third critical application area.
+Pharmaceutical research could achieve « up to 80 times faster drug discovery. » Financial services, particularly Geneva's high-frequency trading sector, could boost performance « with a factor 15X. » Scientific research supporting climate modeling, genomics, and computational research at institutions represents the third critical application area.

 The Capital Allocation Challenge